Turkish lira in historic 15% crash after Erdogan stokes fire sale | Business

 Former bank deputy governor Semih Tumen, who was dismissed last month in the latest round of Erdogan's rapid leadership overhaul, called for an immediate return to policies which protect the lira's value.
 "This irrational experiment which has no chance of success must be abandoned immediately and we must return to quality policies which protect the Turkish lira's value and the prosperity of the Turkish people," he said on Twitter.

-The lira has been by far the worst performer globally this year due mostly to what some analysts have called a premature economic "experiment" by Erdogan, who has ruled Turkey for nearly two decades.
-Erdogan's AK Party is sliding in opinion polls ahead of elections scheduled for no later than mid-2023, reflecting sharply higher costs of living.
+SLIDING POLLS The lira has been by far the worst-performing currency globally this year due mostly to what some analysts have called a premature economic "experiment" by Erdogan, who has ruled Turkey for nearly two decades.

-"Prices are rising too fast.
-I don't want to buy certain products because they've got too expensive," said Kaan Acar, 28, a hotel executive in southern Turkey's Kalkan resort, adding he was thinking of cancelling a trip abroad due to the rising cost.
-"The fault lies with President Erdogan, the AKP government, and those who for years turned a blind eye and supported them."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)